jccharr/page/index.md

 <p style="text-align: justify;text-justify: inter-word;">
 The following softwares are required to run the simulator :
   <ul>
-    <li> Operating System: The simulator has been tested on systems running OS X or linux operating systems.
+    <li> <span style="font-weight: bold">Operating System:</span> The simulator has been tested on systems running OS X or linux operating systems.
 The simulator was not tested on the windows operating system but it should work with some tweaking. </li>
-    <li> Git: The git software is required to clone the source code from github but the it can also be downloaded as an archive without git, see next paragraph.</li>
+    <li> <span style="font-weight: bold">Git:</span> The git software is required to clone the source code from github but the it can also be downloaded as an archive without git, see next paragraph.</li>
-    <li> Java Development Kit (JDK): To compile the source code and run the simulator a recent JDK must be installed on the machine.</li>
+    <li> <span style="font-weight: bold">Java Development Kit (JDK):</span> To compile the source code and run the simulator a recent JDK must be installed on the machine.</li>
   </ul>
 </p>